Eraahetor/VoronUsers/printer_mods/Eraahetor/Magnetic_Top_Panel_Small_Panel/README.md

 ## Why this variant exists

 The original magnetic-top-panel design places the upper magnet carrier underneath the panel.
 The foam tape had to compensate for the thickness of the upper and lower corner pieces combined.
-With moving the magnets from beneath the panel, the top corner piece can sit flush with the bottom of the top panel and the foam tape only has to compensate for the 3mm of the bottom corner piece.
+With moving the magnets from beneath the panel, the top corner piece can sit flush with the bottom of the top panel and the foam tape only has to compensate for the 3 mm of the bottom corner piece.

 This variant changes the geometry in a functional way: